DELTechnology/delt-core/data/smiles/README.txt

 Important remarks:
 - If your experiment includes the hybridization of two libraries, you have to fill in two separate Excel files (i.e., one file per library).
-- Do only edit the sheets "step1", ..., "stepN", and "const".
+- Do only edit the sheets "step1", ..., "stepN", "scaffolds", and "const" (i.e., the sheet "smarts" can be ignored).
 - Delete the sheets you don't need (e.g., delete "step2" if your experiment includes only one reaction step).
-- The sheets "scaffolds" and "smarts" can be ignored.
 - Do only use the options available (see below).
 - In case of a two step reaction (e.g., SR followed by ABF), write all reaction types separated by a comma (see example usage of step 1).
 - If no reaction takes place or no scaffold is used, leave the corresponding cell empty (see example usage of step 2).